alenazhangg/due-calculator/README.md

 <img src= /images/memberduesassessed.png width="600">

 <br /><br />
-The Eclipse source code of the project can be found in `DueCalculator/src/`.
+For more information behind the calculation of dues assessed per component, please refer to the Eclipse source code of the project `DueCalculator/src/`.
+<br /><br />

 The `DueCalculator.jar` is a runnable JAR file of the application.
-It scans in
-`duesdata.txt`, a data file of membership information used to calculate dues.
-However, this data file has not been provided due to privacy concerns.
+It scans in `duesData.txt`, a data file of membership information used to calculate dues.
+The `duesData.txt` file contains placeholder data used to demonstrate the functionality of the `DueCalculator.jar` application.